zarela/BlackJack-Game/README.md

 //player doesn't get another card; it's dealer's turn now so we call App.dealerPlay

 ###UI
-Ui interacts with the DOM
+UI interacts with the DOM

 ###EventHandlers
 Handle events when buttons are being clicked.